 Bulls-Eye was established in 2012 when Kate McBeath (an HR professional) saw a need for a low-cost, digital career assessment for young people.
 Initially, Bulls-Eye partnered with schools around New Zealand to offer the Future Pathways Assessment tool.
-In 2016 Kate started working with a small number of schools in Australia to pilot and adapt the tool to best suit Australian students.
+In 2016 Kate started working with schools in Australia to pilot and adapt the tool to best suit Australian students.

 In 2018 Career Central and Bulls-Eye formed a partnership to provide integrated career management and assessment solutions for secondary schools.
-The partnership brings together the strengths of Career Central, a leader in career management system design and strategic digital solutions, with Bulls-Eye, an online future pathways offering which provides psychology-based career quizzes.
-Between our two businesses we currently work with over 130 secondary schools (in New Zealand and Australia) and have over 150,000 student users on the platform.
+We currently work with over 130 secondary schools (in New Zealand and Australia) and have over 150,000 student users on the platform.